smk87/videoLibraryAPI/readme.md

  -  **/api/videos?sortBy=like count , GET , Fetch all videos ordered by
    total likes on a video**

-  - **/api/videos?sortBy=updated time , GET , Fetch all videos ordered by
+  - **/api/videos?sortBy=updated time , GET , Fetch all videos ordered by update time**
-   title update time**